In this blog post, we explore 5 easy, proven marketing strategies for dietitians and dietetic students.

 2. Get active on social media

-I would encourage anyone who is interested in building a business to get active on social media.
+I would encourage anyone interested in building a business to get active on social media as part of their marketing strategy.
 Regardless of whether or not you get clients off of social media, it helps to ensure that you are more visible and searchable to potential opportunities.

 It also helps with social validation.
-So for example, if a potential client finds you on your website, likely they will look you up on social media as well when deciding whether they want to work with you.
+For example, if a potential client finds you on your website, likely they will look you up on social media as well when deciding whether they want to work with you.

 More and more people are looking to social media for health information.
 If dietitians are not on social media, then that is a huge MISSED opportunity.
 As we all know, there are many unqualified people talking about nutrition on social media, so dietitians absolutely NEED to be there.

 LinkedIn can also be a fantastic marketing tool.
-By sharing projects that you’re working on, papers that you’ve published or blog articles that you are writing, you are exposing more people to the work that you do.
-In turn, this helps potential employers or potential clients understand the value that you can provide to them or their organization.
+By sharing projects that you’re working on, papers that you’ve published or blog articles that you have written, you are exposing more people to the work that you do.
+In turn, this helps potential employers or clients understand the value that you can provide to them or their organization.